ibm-cloud-docs/EventStreams/eventstreams088.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Linking to other services using bridges
+# Linking to other services using bridges on the Standard plan (deprecated)
 {: #bridges}

 ** The {{site.data.keyword.messagehub}}  bridges are deprecated from xx xxxxxx 2019.**